tctianchi/NandgameSolution/README.md

 ## O.3.1 Max (106 nands)

 Let high.lte and high.gte denote that a <= b and a >= b in the higher bits.
-Select a if gte && !lte; select b if !gte && lte; compare a and b if lte && gte.
+* Select a if gte && !lte;
+* Select b if !gte && lte;
+* Compare a and b if lte && gte.

 ![O.3.1 Max](img/O.3.1-Max.png)